-Lastly, a summary emissions credit or debit for offsite activities is computed at the bottom of the 'GHG Summary' sheet.
+A summary emissions credit or debit for offsite activities is finally computed at the bottom of the 'GHG Summary' sheet, encompassing all of the above terms.

 This is used on the 'Active Field' sheet for further computation of offsite debits and credits per MJ of fuel exported.